Monte Sereno, California

 Monte Sereno (Spanish for "Serene Mountain") is a city in Santa Clara County, California, United States.
 The population was 3,479 at the 2020 census.
 The city is located in the foothills of the Santa Cruz Mountains, about 10 mi southwest of San Jose, and is bordered by the town of Los Gatos to the north, east, and south, the Santa Cruz Mountains to the southwest, and the city of Saratoga to the northwest.
 The city is named for the 2580 ft El Sereno Mountain, upon the slopes of which the southern portion of the city is built.
 The community is entirely residential with no commercial zoning and 99% single-family housing.
-It is an upscale Silicon Valley bedroom community.
-Monte Sereno shares the 95030 ZIP code with the town of Los Gatos.
+It is an upscale Silicon Valley commuter town.
+Monte Sereno shares the Zip code 95030 with the town of Los Gatos.
 Many municipal services are provided under contract by Los Gatos.

 History

 The Monte Sereno area was part of the 1839 Alta California land grant of Rancho Rinconada de Los Gatos.
 The city incorporated on May 14, 1957, to protect its semi-rural atmosphere.
-Its first Mayor was Retired Vice Admiral and former U.S. Director of Naval Intelligence, Thomas B. Inglis.
+Its first Mayor was Retired Vice Admiral and former Director of Naval Intelligence, Thomas B. Inglis.

 John Steinbeck wrote The Grapes of Wrath and Of Mice and Men in a wooded home at 16250 Greenwood Lane in what is now Monte Sereno.

 Beat generation figure Neal Cassady lived in a Monte Sereno ranch house in the 1950s.
-Painter Thomas Kinkade lived in Monte Sereno in the later years of his life and until his death.
+Painter Thomas Kinkade lived in Monte Sereno in the later years of his life until his death.